 After an Interview

 Thank you again for your time today.
 If you have any additional questions, please do not hesitate to reach out.
-I look forward to hearing about next steps!
+I look forward to hearing from you and will follow up on [date] if I don’t hear from you by then!

 Sincerely,